solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

         y;
     ```

-4. In 16+, you will see a `Finalize GroupAggregate`:
+4. In 16+, a `Finalize GroupAggregate` will be displayed:

     ![Alt text](media/02_03_query_03.png)

-5. In pre-16 instances, you would see a `HashAggregate` (feel free to test on the PG14 instance):
+5. In pre-16 instances, a `HashAggregate` will display (feel free to test on the PG14 instance):

     ![Alt text](media/02_03_query_02.png)